 Please be sure that you have read all referenced materials and returned any needed paperwork to the appropriate persons before signing and returning this checklist.
 In order to gain electronic access to IT resources, you will need to complete the following steps:

 a.
 Welcome!
 Presentation b.
 1801 Form (PDF or MS Word) (or 1803 Form for out-processing) – Complete and email an encrypted version to David.P.Sheldon@ivv.nasa.gov and Donna.S.Ozburn@ivv.nasa.gov.
 Form 1801 is for new users and Form 1803 is for out-processing.
-Turn in both forms at the same time if you are currently in-processed with another contract. c. e-QIP - will be sent to you in an email.
+Turn in both forms at the same time if you are currently in-processed with another contract. c. e-QIP - Information on completing e-QIP application will be sent to you in an email.
 Reference the document included with the email in order to be prepared to answer all questions.
 Complete and return signed pages. d.
 PIV Enrollment - Coordinate with your Program Manager to schedule a time to meet with the Identity Manager.
 Bring I-9 Form and acceptable documents with you. e.
 IT Security Training - Performed through SATERN.
 See the IT Security page. f.
 Review NASA IV&V Program Computing Guide.
 In this guide, you can find detailed information about setting up and using your computer workstation.
 (Note: Many of the links within this guide are links to private sites.) g.
-IT Orientation - If you are on-site, please coordinate with your Program Manager to schedule a time with the Help Desk for your IT Orientation.
+IT Orientation - If you are on-site, please coordinate with your Program Manager to schedule a time with the IT Services Department for your IT Orientation.
 You will not have access to your workstation until your Orientation has been performed.

 *Please refer to the checklist for a complete listing of items you need to complete.